My Main Page with Links to My Other

 title suggests.

-on development aid and finds mixes results.
-Aid in general has not been particularly
+development aid research, he finds mixed results.
+Aid, in general, has been

-The success stories include literacy programs, primary health care and the
+ineffective, though in some cases it was beneficial.
+Success stories include literacy programs, primary health care, and the

 building of local infrastructure.
 To prevent gross corruption and incompetence

-in the future, the focus on specific programs that have sufficient evidence for
+in the future, the focus on programs having sufficient evidence for

-government has done a terrible job contracting.
+government does a terrible job contracting.
 Of the three types of contracts

 used by the government, the worst, and unfortunately the most common, is the